Pet Care Blog

 • Respiratory disease

-• Conditions that cause pain like osteoarthritis
+• Conditions that cause pain, such as osteoarthritis

-If your cat has stopped eating altogether, be sure to get in touch with your vet immediately, even if there’s no weight loss.
 Hepatic lipidosis, also known as "fatty liver," is a dangerous illness that can affect cats who have stopped eating, especially obese cats.
 This liver ailment calls for rapid medical attention since it can cause serious health problems.

 The Importance of Weight Management for Cats

-Obesity is one of the most common health issues in cats, which places them at increased risk of developing secondary health issues that could severely impact their quality of life.
+Obesity is one of the most common health issues in cats , which places them at increased risk of developing secondary health issues that could severely impact their quality of life.
 Some examples include:

 • Diabetes